yiliu1237/Speedwich/readme.md

-# Stackwich: A Sandwich-Making Web Game
+# Speedwich: A Sandwich-Making Web Game

-**Stackwich** is an interactive browser-based game where players build custom sandwiches by clicking ingredients, completing orders, and racing against the clock to earn coins.
+**Speedwich** is an interactive browser-based game where players build custom sandwiches by clicking ingredients, completing orders, and racing against the clock to earn coins.

 ---